xieyuheng/inner/persons/christopher-strachey/1967-fundamental-concepts-in-programming-languages.md

 ## 3.6 Types and polymorphism

 ### 3.6.1 Types

+> Most programming languages deal with more than one sort of object --
+> for example with integers and floating point numbers and labels and
+> procedures.
+We shall call each of these a different _type_ and spend
+> a little time examining the concept of type and trying to clarify
+> it.

+> A possible starting point is the remark in the CPL Working Papers
+> [3] that “The Type of an object determines its representation and
+> constrains the range of abstract object it may be used to
+> represent.
+Both the representation and the range may be
+> implementation dependent”.

+TODO 这句话有两部分，哪一部分是集合论意义上的 set？

 ### 3.6.2 Manifest and latent
 ### 3.6.3 Dynamic type determination
 ### 3.6.4 Polymorphism